bbusenius/History-of-Guatemala-2nd-Grade/units/unit1/lesson2.md

    - **Procedure**:
      - Say, “Today, we learned how the Maya lived with corn, masks, and special things like this picture!”
      - Preview, “Next, we’ll visit the [Casa del Jade Mesoamerican Jade Museum](field_trip.md) in Antigua Guatemala to see real Maya stuff!”
-     - Add a mask or artifact sketch to the timeline’s Pre-Columbian section.
+     - **Update timeline**: Add a mask or artifact sketch to the timeline’s Pre-Columbian section with the student.

 ## Activities and Assessments
 - **Activities**: